 "The New Testament reverberates and glistens with the reality of Jesus' resurrection.
 The Gospels record Jesus' teaching that he must be betrayed, killed, and rise again.
 Then they all testify that his tomb was empty and that he appeared to his disciples as he said.
 The book of Acts records the preaching of the resurrected Christ as its central fact.
-The various New Testament letters and the book of Revelation would melt into nothingness without a resurrected Jesus.
+The various New Testament letters and the book of Revelation melt into nothingness without a would resurrected lesus.
 The resurrection is attested to by four separate Gospels, the history of the early church (Acts), by the letters of Paul, Peter, John, James, Jude, and the letter to the Hebrews.
 There is a diversity of credible witnesses.
 Since the New Testament volumes show considerable fitness in terms of historical reliability . . . this is a good initial reason to accept the resurrection as an objective reality."
 (Groothuis, Jesus in an Age of Controversy, p273)

 But is this account true?
-After all, the claim of the resurrection is the central claim of all of Christianity; without it there is nothing left.
-What other reasons do we have for believing that this really happened?
+The claim of the resurrection is the central claim of all of Christianity.
+Without it there's nothing left.
+What other reasons do we have for believing that this momentous event really happened?